 More Consequences of Getting a DWI with a Child In the Car

 Your license may automatically be suspended if you fail or refuse to adhere to a blood or breath test in the state of Texas.
 Like child endangerment, this matter is handled separately from criminal charges.
 Once you receive a notice of suspension, the accused has 15 days to request an administrative license revocation hearing.
 Failure to do so will result in an automatic suspension of your license if you failed a blood or breath test, or simply refused to take one at the time of the incident.
 In the event of a conviction for a D.W.I with a Child Passenger probation is also a possibility.
 The judge should consider the number of violations during the incident, repetitive or non-repetitive behavior specific to the accused along with a number of other factors to determine if probation is suitable.
 Some jail time is usually required even with probation granted, given the severity of the situation.

 Contact Us If You’ve Been Charged With a DWI with a Child Passenger in the Car

-No matter the nature of your case, The Law Office of Matthew Shrum is equipped with the legal tools, knowledge and expertise needed during your time of need.
+No matter the nature of your case, our dwi lawyer in Austin at The Law Office of Matthew Shrum is equipped with the legal tools, knowledge and expertise needed during your time of need.
 Please do not hesitate to contact us by any of the means mentioned below to set up a free consultation and find out just how our firm can assist you.
 Our working hours are Monday-Saturday 9am until 5pm with 24/7 jail release assistance.
 Email us or call us at 512-777-0000 to speak with iur criminal defense lawyer in Austin.